zaidalyafeai/curator/README.md

         return f"Write two poems about {input['topic']}."

-    def parse(self, input: Dict, response: Poems) -> Dict: return [{"topic": input["topic"], "poem": p} for p in response.poems]
+    def parse(self, input: Dict, response: Poems) -> Dict: return [{"topic": input["topic"], "poem": p.poem} for p in response.poems]

 poet = Poet(model_name="gpt-4o-mini")

-topics = Dataset.from_dict({"topic": [
-    "Urban loneliness in a bustling city",
-    "Beauty of Bespoke Labs's Curator library"
+topics = Dataset.from_dict({"topic": ["Urban loneliness in a bustling city", "Beauty of Bespoke Labs's Curator library"]}) poem = poet(topics) print(poem.to_pandas())
-]})
-poem = poet(topics)
-print(poem.to_pandas())
 # Output:
-#                                       topic                         title                                               poem
+#                                       topic                                               poem
-# 0       Urban loneliness in a bustling city           The Crowded Silence  Among the throngs, I walk alone,\nWith faces b...
+# 0       Urban loneliness in a bustling city  In the city’s heart, where the lights never di...
-# 1       Urban loneliness in a bustling city            Concrete Isolation  In the city's heart, where shadows entwine,\nA...
+# 1       Urban loneliness in a bustling city  Steps echo loudly, pavement slick with rain,\n...
-# 2  Beauty of Bespoke Labs's Curator library     The Art of Curated Dreams  In Bespoke Labs, where visions blend,\nA libra...
+# 2  Beauty of Bespoke Labs's Curator library  In the heart of Curation’s realm,  \nWhere art...
-# 3  Beauty of Bespoke Labs's Curator library  Ode to the Curator's Library  Upon the shelves, like stars in night,\nBespok...
+# 3  Beauty of Bespoke Labs's Curator library  Step within the library’s embrace,  \nA sanctu...
 ```
 In the `Poet` class:
 * `response_format` is the structured output class we defined above.